 Possibly the very large cervical ribs of apatosaurines, which were typically displaced much farther ventrolaterally from the centra than in other sauropods, caused the hypaxial neck muscles to approach from more divergent directions than in most other sauropods (Figure 7).
 Although that hypothesis is intuitively appealing, it fails to account for the presence of dorsal processes or fully bifurcated cervical ribs in turiasaurs and dicraeosaurids, neither of which have cervicals ribs that are large or located far from the cervical centra.
 Despite the differences in the gross size of the cervical ribs, it is perhaps telling that turiasaurs, dicraeosaurids, and apatosaurines all have comparatively short cervical ribs that do not extend beyond the posterior end of the centrum, in contrast to most other sauropods.
 Similarly short cervical ribs are present in most diplodocoids, and it is possible that dorsal processes or bifurcated cervical ribs await discovery in rebbachisaurids, diplodocines, or other diplodocoids.

 Our focus herein has been on bifurcated cervical ribs in apatosaurines and other sauropods, but given the homology of ventral neck muscles across diapsids (Tsuihiji 2007), our hypothesis that bifurcated cervical ribs represent divergent muscle attachments probably generalizes to other dinosaurs with bifurcated cervical ribs.
-We also note that in the apatosaurine specimens we’ve examined for which the serial position is known, the bifurcation of the cervical ribs is best developed in C6 or C7, about midway through the neck.
+We also note that in the apatosaurine specimens that we have examined for which the serial position is known, the bifurcation of the cervical ribs is best developed in C6 or C7, about midway through the neck.
 The same is true of the dorsal processes or bifurcated cervical ribs in Dicraeosaurus, Carnotaurus, Majungasaurus, and Zhuchengceratops.
 Possibly the divergent muscle insertion angles implied by bifurcated cervical ribs were related to improved muscular control in the middle of the neck, at some distance from both the head and the trunk.
 Detailed, phylogenetically-informed descriptive and comparative work like that of Snively and Russell (2007a, b) is our best hope for learning more about the functions of these unusual osteological features.

 Acknowledgments